pchapin/yeditor/README.md

 project files assume you are using the g++ compiler.

 Note that the Code::Blocks project files are not used as much as the Makefiles so they may be in need of some maintenance.
-In particular you may need to add/remove some files from the project definitions.
+In particular, you may need to add/remove some files from the project definitions.

 To build Y with Code::Blocks load src/Y.workspace into Code::Blocks and build the Debug